Integrated water cycle management

 The 30-year IWCM Strategy ensures that any necessary capital works projects are appropriately sized and is essential for the provision of appropriate, affordable, cost-effective urban water services that meet community needs and protect public health and the environment.

 A water utility's 30-year IWCM Strategy, developed using a transparent evidence based analysis in accordance with the IWCM Check List (PDF 761.4 KB), identifies the integrated water supply, sewerage and stormwater scenario that provides the best value for money on the triple bottom line (TBL) basis of social, environmental and economic considerations.

 To assist with your scope of works, complete the downloadable version of the IWCM Strategy Check List (DOCX 513.3 KB) which can be completed electronically.

 The IWCM Strategy effectively provides an Options Report for any dams, water and sewage treatment works and recycling projects considered will streamline the subsequent section 60 approval of the project by addressing Steps 1 and 2 of section 60 approval process (1.
 Initial consultation and 2.Options Report).
 The IWCM Strategy identifies the function, capacity, likely technology, the capital cost of the project and the required typical residential bill for each of water supply and sewerage.
 The subsequent development of the project would therefore continue with Step 3 - Concept design and further environmental impact assessment.

 The adopted scenario from the final IWCM Strategy defines the local water utility's 30-year Total Asset Management Plan (TAMP) and includes a 30-year Financial Plan (FP).

 IWCM information sheets

-Local water utilities and their consultants should continue to use the remaining five IWCM Information Sheets listed below, until they are updated to better align with the IWCM Check List (PDF, 223.04 KB).
+Local water utilities and their consultants should use the two IWCM Information Sheets listed below that align with the IWCM Strategy Check List.
+(DOCX 513.3 KB)